 - address barriers to attendance such as bullying and friendship issues

-- provide material aid to students who require uniform, stationery and/or textbooks
+- provide or arrange for material aid to students who require uniform, stationery and/or textbooks

 - offer one on one sessions for students who require additional learning, wellbeing or pathways support